 There is also no question that the ability of Costa Rica and the other countries of the region to come together and to drive out “Los Filibusteros,” marks a great turning point in their history.
 Their victory is taught with great pride in Costa Rica’s schools, and it is an important part of what makes Ticos who they are today.

 A final word about William Walker.
-As much as the invasion of Walker and his filibusters is taught in Costa Rica’s history classes, he is pretty much ignored in U. S. history books.
+Even though the invasion of William Walker and his Filibusters is taught in Costa Rica’s history classes, he is pretty much ignored in U. S. history books.
 By today’s standards, he would hardly be considered a model American citizen.
 And shortly after his humiliating defeat, the attention of the U. S. public was consumed with the election of Abraham Lincoln and the beginning of our Civil War.

 For some unknown reason, William Walker made one more trip to Central America in 1860.
 He and a couple of friends landed in British Honduras and they were soon picked up by the British Navy.
 The local commodore of His Majesty’s Navy, wanted nothing to do with Walker, so he sailed to Honduras with Walker on board.
 The Commodore turned William Walker over to Honduran authorities, and they promptly put him up against a wall and executed him.

 If you would like to visit the sites in Downtown San José mentioned in this article, here are the addresses: